biggiraffe13/malhound/README.md

 * #### Running The GUI / CLI Version

-Install The App Package Using `pip` By Downloading the `wheel` Package Include Then Run:
+Install The App Package Using `pip` by Downloading the `wheel` Package Include Then Run:

 ```commandline
 pip install MalHound-0.0.1-py3-none-any.whl